AlexanderKh/pokemon-league/README.md

-Test task for LaunchPad Recruits.
+JavaScript test task for LaunchPad Recruits.
 Requirements are in `requirements.pdf`

 ## Development